chainpoint/chainpoint-core/README.md

 ### Quick Start

-To start up a Core node without connecting to the rest of the Chainpoint Network:
+To start up a Core node and connect to the Chainpoint Network:

 #### Install Dependencies